When is Line of Duty series 6 on TV? What’s it about? Who’s in it?

 Who’s within the Line of Obligation solid?

-We will count on all the principle AC-12 actors: Adrian Dunbar (Supt Ted Hastings), Vicky McClure (DI Kate Fleming), and Martin Compston (DS Steve Arnott) are all set to return.

-It’s additionally doable Taj Atwal (PC Tatleen Sohota) and Aiysha Hart (Homicide Squad cop DS Sam Railston) will make a comeback.

-Polly Walker’s character Gill Biggeloe continues to be alive however has been given a brand new id.
-However this doesn’t utterly rule out that her character will return – though going into witness safety on the finish of collection one, Tommy Hunter (performed by Brian McCardie) returned in collection two, albeit as a corpse.
+Polly Walker’s character Gill Biggeloe remains to be alive however has been given a brand new identification.
+However this doesn’t fully rule out that her character will return – though going into witness safety on the finish of sequence one, Tommy Hunter (performed by Brian McCardie) returned in sequence two, albeit as a corpse.

-As in earlier years, we’re anticipating some massive visitor stars to hitch the common solid.
+As in earlier years, we’re anticipating some massive visitor stars to affix the common solid.
 We’ll discover out extra about these nearer to the airdate.

-And Jed Mercurio is already teasing us with some extremely unlikely collection six visitor stars…

 — Jed Mercurio (@jed_mercurio) Could 16, 2019